Today I’m sharing How To Make a Perfect Charcuterie Board! I’ve got step-by-step photos and tips so you can make your

-By now, you’ve seen a charcuterie board all over Instagram, they’re AMAZING, but can also be a little daunting.
+By now, you’ve seen charcuterie boards all over Instagram, they’re AMAZING, but can also be a little daunting.
 That’s how I felt for a long time.
 I want to break down exactly what you’ll need to be on your way to create your own impressive cheese board!
 The perfect appetizer for any party!
+Be sure to follow Picky Palate on Instagram for daily recipe inspiration.